getodk/briefcase/.github/PULL_REQUEST_TEMPLATE.md

 #### Why is this the best possible solution?
 Were any other approaches considered?

 #### Are there any risks to merging this code?
 If so, what are they?

+#### Does this change require updates to documentation?
+If so, please file an issue at https://github.com/opendatakit/docs/issues/new and include the link below.